-Living in ParisiStockphoto
+Living in Paris?

-Today, fewer people are still living in Paris than in 1921, when the city reached a historical peak of 2.9 million inhabitants.
-Eventually, residents started to move to the suburbs, and population figures were in steady decline.
-Only recently, in 2005, the estimated number of people living in Paris exceeded that of the previous year for the first time since 1954.
-On the other hand, an estimated 10.4 million people live in the Paris region.
+Today, fewer people are living in Paris than in 1921, when the city reached a historical peak of 2.9 million inhabitants.
+Eventually, residents started to move out to the suburbs, and population figures began a steady decline.
+Only in 2000 did the estimated number of people living in Paris exceed that of the previous year for the first time since 1954.
+On the other hand, almost 11 million people live in the Paris region.

-The residents of Paris proper suffer from one of the highest population densities in the world and very high rents.
-However, people living in Paris can pride themselves on calling one of the world´s leading business centers and cultural capitals their home.
+The residents of the city of Paris have to live with the highest population density in Europe and very high rents.
+However, they can pride themselves on being able to call one of the world’s leading business centers and cultural capitals their home.

 The city covers an area of 105 km², divided into 20 administrative boroughs called arrondissements.
 French citizens living in Paris elect the council of their arrondissement, which then elects the local mayor.
-The City Council is formed by a selection of local councilors and headed by the Mayor of Paris.
+The City Council is formed by a selection of local councilors and headed by the mayor of Paris.

 While EU nationals have the right to participate in municipal elections, all other foreign nationals who have chosen life in Paris have no right to vote.
 The administration system has been criticized for failing to create an inter-communal entity, thus causing isolation and alienation among citizens living in Paris’s different suburbs.

-In Paris, expat residents will enjoy a temperate climate influenced both by the Atlantic Ocean in the West and the vast land masses of the continent in the East.
-Despite recent heat waves with record high temperatures, expats usually don´t need to worry about extremely hot summers or excessively cold winters.
-In general, weather conditions in this part of France are rather changeable, so the only real constant of life in Paris is – rain.
+In Paris, expat residents will enjoy a temperate climate influenced both by the Atlantic Ocean in the west and the vast land masses of the continent in the east.
+Despite recent heat waves with record high temperatures, expats usually don’t need to worry about extremely hot summers or excessively cold winters.
+In general, weather conditions in this part of France are rather changeable, so the only real constant of life in Paris is rain.